The Farmhouse Cabinet Makeover

 I repeated that process on each side of the cabinet to create two lines of holes on each side of the cabinet.
 But here’s a quick video of the process!

-Updating Cabinet Hardware
+Updating Farmhouse Cabinet Hardware

-I picked up some Rust-Oleum Champagne Bronze spray paint, and sprayed the hardware (below pictured as the “before”.
+Aside from the farmhouse cabinet makeover, the hardware got a little makeover too!
+They originally were polished brass.
+I picked up some Rust-Oleum Champagne Bronze spray paint, and sprayed the hardware (below pictured as the “before”).
+Check out this how to paint drawer pulls post to learn about painting hardware.

 I didn’t love the look and wanted it to be a little more antiqued, so I went over the brass with more java gel stain.
 It created the perfect look and it was super simple!